thecartercenter/nemo-docs/content/contributing/contributing.rst

 Writing in Sphinx
 ====================

-The NEMO documentation is built using `Sphinx <http://sphinx-doc.org>`_, a static-site generator designed to create structured, semantic, and internally consistent documentation.
+The NEMO/ELMO documentation is built using `Sphinx <http://sphinx-doc.org>`_, a static-site generator designed to create structured, semantic, and internally consistent documentation.
 Source documents are written in `reStructuredText <http://docutils.sourceforge.net/rst.html>`_, a semantic, extensible markup syntax similar to Markdown.

 - `reStructuredText Primer <http://docutils.sourceforge.net/docs/user/rst/quickstart.html>`_ — Introduction to reStructuredText